kerong2002/algorithm/README.md

   else if (w prefer m to her fiance m') then
     (m, w) become engaged
     m' become free
-return the set S of engaged paris
+return the set S of engaged pairs
 ```